Transfer Applicant Waitlist FAQs | Summer/Fall 2023

 - Can I change my intended program/major or entry term given the waitlist decision?

-No. All majors were competitive and offers have been extended for all programs based on capacity.
+No. Offers have been extended for all majors/programs based on individual and overall capacities.
 Given this, it is not possible to change your intended major for additional review or consideration at this time.
 You will be considered for an offer from the waitlist for the major to which you applied.
 Indicating your intended entry term as Summer or Fall in the application process did not affect the decision outcome as all applications to both terms are reviewed at the same time, with the same criteria, and with the same program capacity in mind.
 As such, changing your intended term of entry now would not impact your waitlist decision or chances for an offer.

 - What are my options if I am not selected from the waitlist and still wish to attend Virginia Tech?

 If you do not receive an offer of admission from the waitlist, please consider reapplying for a subsequent transfer term, of which the next available would be Spring 2024 (major availability may vary by intended term).
-Most waitlisted applicants can present more competitive applications with continued and targeted study, or final outcomes in their currently in-progress or planned coursework which would be available for consideration at the initial application review point for a future cycle.
+Most waitlisted applicants can present more competitive applications with continued and targeted study, or strong final outcomes in their currently in-progress or planned coursework which would be available for consideration at the initial application review point for a future cycle.
 Applicants from Virginia Community College System (VCCS) institutions are especially encouraged to continue in and potentially complete the transfer-oriented associate degree program which best aligns with their intended major.
 The resources accessible via our Transfer Admissions Homepage, such as our Transfer Roadmaps and Transfer Guide, can also help with developing a continued transfer plan which will increase your chances for success moving forward.
 Members of our transfer team are happy to assist and support you here as well; you can even schedule an individual appointment with our team via the Hokie Corner program!